-With the sad and early passing of the Pat Metheny Group’s co-leader Lyle Mays last week, I’ve been reviewing their extraordinary catalog.
-Picking the best song (or album) is fool’s errand has each record easily has at least two masterpieces on them.
+With the Pat Metheny Group’s co-leader Lyle Mays’ sad and early passing last week, I’ve been reviewing their extraordinary catalog.
+Picking the best song (or album) is a fool’s errand as each record easily has at least two masterpieces on them.

 If you’re unfamiliar with the Pat Metheny Group (PMG), describing and summarizing their work across four decades, thirteen albums, and ten Grammy awards is difficult.
-Commonly used terms like “Jazz” or “Brazillian flavored easy listening” are simply too broad, too narrow, or simply wrong.
+Commonly used terms like “Jazz” or the more adventurous “Brazillian flavored easy listening” are simply too broad, too narrow, or simply wrong.

-“This is Not America” from the movie Falcon and the Snowman (sung by David Bowie) and “Last Train Home” from Still Life Talking are their most played tracks according to Spotify.
+“This is Not America” from the movie Falcon, and the Snowman (sung by David Bowie) and “Last Train Home” from Still Life Talking are their most played tracks according to Spotify.
 You might have heard them.
-Both are “nice” songs but hardly representative of their broader catalog, which features far more adventurous compositions.
+Both are “nice” songs but hardly represent their broader catalog, which features far more adventurous compositions.
 I sincerely doubt either of those two tracks is any hardcore fan’s favorite.

-Broadly the PMG catalog is eclectic and dense, songs are often played in odd time signatures within unconventional song structures.
-If I were to describe PMG music I would say it is harmonically complex, intricately orchestrated, and with many of their songs providing vehicles for long solo improvisations showcasing the virtuosity of their individual players.
+Broadly the PMG catalog is eclectic and dense.
+Songs are often played in odd time signatures within unconventional song structures.
+If I were to describe PMG music, I would say it is harmonically complex, intricately orchestrated, and with many of their songs providing vehicles for long solo improvisations showcasing their individual players’ virtuosity.
 All this makes PMG extremely hard to play.
-In other words, also, not for everyone.
+In other words, also not for everyone.

 For them are artists whose live performance really is the record.
 There are plenty of those in today’s pop.

 Conveluting matters even further are the PMG’s wildly adventurous side, always there, that can leave even the most ardent fan shrugging their shoulders.
-Songs like “Forward March” from the album, First Circle maybe a brilliant demonstration of dissonance in jazz, but for me it’s unlistenable.
-And PMG makes a statement by really sticking it in your eye making “March” the leadoff song to an otherwise strong album.
+Songs like “Forward March” from the album First Circle may be a brilliant demonstration of dissonance in jazz, but it’s unlistenable for me.
+And PMG makes a statement by really sticking it in your eye, making “March” the leadoff song to an otherwise strong album.
 Not the best marketing move.

 But, therein lies the source of some of their appeal and may explain why they are so beloved.
 PMG has never been a band of sellouts.
 They seem to be a band intent on making music for themselves.
 If fans come along, great!
 If not, who cares?
 “We can go to bed feeling like artists who don’t compromise.”

 The result of this “we’re popular enough to make money while not being commercially focused” has put them in a rare and enviable position that makes them polarizing amongst jazz players and fans alike.
-PMG has become the punch line to many bad jazz jokes, much like Steely Dan has become to similar ones in Rock Roll.
+PMG has become the punch line to many bad jazz jokes, much like Steely Dan has become similar to Rock Roll.

 To me, it’s all jealousy.